hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/tools.md

 Notes:

 It's all made with a load of stuff you can mostly buy off eBay.
-The white hat was originally supposed to be a prototype, because I have a much nicer smoked acrylic hard-hat that I was going to use, but by the time I'd stuck everything together it was too late.
+The white hat was originally supposed to be a prototype, because I have a much nicer smoked acrylic hard-hat that I had intended to use, but by the time I'd stuck everything together it was too late, and the prototype had made it into production.